Steps for New Graduate Program Approvals

 Note: Other program modifications not included here can also be made through the GPAR system.
 These include name changes, additions of areas of concentration, changes in graduate catalog copy, creation of dual degree programs, and elimination of entire programs or areas of concentration.

-If approved for entrepreneurial status, the Office of the Provost will document all terms in a signed Memorandum of Understanding (MOU) between the department, school or college, Provost, and the Budget Office.
+If approved for revenue-sharing status by the Office of the Provost, all terms will be included in a signed Memorandum of Understanding (MOU) between the department, school or college, Provost, and the Budget Office.
 A final, signed MOU will be provided back to the program representative to include in the final submission of the GPAR proposal.
+For any questions related to this MOU, please reach out to Mary Greenwell.

-Note: If a GPAR proposal indicates that the program is seeking entrepreneurial status, the system will not allow you to submit the proposal without attaching this final, signed MOU.
+Note: If a GPAR proposal indicates that the program is seeking revenue-sharing status, the system will not allow you to submit the proposal without attaching this final, signed MOU.

 Step 6: Submit Proposal in GPAR System